Quick Reference - LAN vs WAN

 This key facts covers Quick Reference - LAN vs WAN within LAN and WAN for GCSE Computer Science.
-Revise LAN and WAN in Networks for GCSE Computer Science with 15 exam-style questions and 16 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 10 of 10 in this topic.
+Revise LAN and WAN in 3.5 Fundamentals of Computer Networks for GCSE Computer Science with 18 exam-style questions and 16 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 10 of 11 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position